jsimonaznar/TFG/README.md

 # TFG
 Final project of BSc in Physics
-This repository contains the code used for the developing of the project and the report.
+This repository contains the code used for the development of the project and the report.